Emilia Krakowska

-Emilia Krakowska (born 20 February 1940 in Poznań) is Polish entertainer, film and theater actress.
+Emilia Krakowska (born 20 February 1940 in Poznań) is a Polish entertainer, film and theater actress.

 Biography

 She graduated from the high school in Drezdenko and the Theatre Academy in Warsaw (1963).
 She worked in the following theaters: Powszechny in Warsaw (1964-1968), National (1968-1978), Contemporary in Warsaw (1978-1985) and Variety in Warsaw (1985-1991) and Teatr Powszechny in.
 Jan Kochanowski in Radom in 2008; Wroclaw Comedy Theatre, Drama Theatre; Alexander Hungarian Bialystok and the New Theatre in Slupsk.

 She consolidated her film actress career in a number of television series.
 In the 1980s, she was a member of the National Council for Culture.
-She belonged to a group of actors who boycotted the Polish stage after the introduction of martial law in 1981..
+She belonged to a group of actors who boycotted the Polish stage after the introduction of martial law in 1981.

 In 2005, during the X Festival of Stars in Międzyzdroje she participated in the Promenade of Stars.

 In 2013 she was rewarded by the Polish section of the International Association of Theatre Critics.